Anon23261/SpaceInvaders/README.md

 # Space Invaders Game

 ## Overview
-This is a classic Space Invaders game implemented in Python.
+This is a classic Space Invaders game implemented in JavaScript.
 The game involves shooting down alien invaders with a spaceship.
 The objective is to destroy all invaders while avoiding being hit by their projectiles.

 ## Features
 - Multiple levels of increasing difficulty